There are many frameworks: funnels, journeys, flywheels, cadences, playbooks… How do we make sense of it all?

 As business leaders, we all want to sell our products or services.
 A framework that illustrates the steps involved in successful marketing and sales campaigns can be very helpful.

 Once the steps are clear, we can evaluate the actions we take at each step to increase customer satisfaction and improve the business performance of that step.
-Be sure to capture every step of the purchase path in your CRM so you can report on it and have full transparency regarding the activity taking place.
+Be sure to capture every step of the purchase path in your CRM with purchase maps so you can report on it and have full transparency regarding the activity taking place.

 Q&A Section: Common Questions About the Purchase Path and Customer Journey